 Susan Hollingsworth Elliott

 Since 2001, Susan has been deeply rooted in rivers.
-It began with rafting and kayaking and has evolved to include stewardship action as a board member for American Whitewater and graduate level study in Water Resource Engineering.
-It was through learning to lead trips and teach others to kayak that she found this path.
+It began with rafting and kayaking and has evolved to include stewardship action as a board member for American Whitewater, receiving a Masters degree in River Engineering, and publishing a national guidebook.
+It was through learning to lead river trips and teach others to kayak that she found this path.

 Interested in becoming part of the Wet Planet Team?
 Check out our Employment Opportunities.